Galo Canote

-Galo Canote (also known as "Make" or "MakeOne" and "LoveGalo") is an artist mainly known for his graffiti art.
-He was born in Los Angeles and also lived in Guadalajara in the mid 1980s.
+Galo Canote (also known as "Make", "MakeOne", and "LoveGalo") is an American artist primarily known for his graffiti and visual art projects.
+He was born in Los Angeles and lived in Guadalajara during the mid-1980s.
+Since 2023, he has been based in Guadalajara, Mexico.

 Career

-At an early age, it is said Galo was heavily involved in art.
-He dropped out of commercial art classes and high school and graffiti became a serious part of his life.
+At an early age, Galo became involved in art.
+He later dropped out of commercial art classes and high school, after which graffiti became a significant part of his life.

-Shortly, upon his return to Los Angeles, he, along with other crew-members and friends, worked on the bandshell of MacArthur Park, in the Los Angeles area.
-A project directed under Chicana artist Patssi Valdez and the Otis College of Art and Design (then known as Otis Parsons).
+Shortly after his return to Los Angeles, Galo, along with other crew members and collaborators, worked on the bandshell at MacArthur Park in Los Angeles.
+The project was directed by Chicana artist Patssi Valdez in collaboration with the Otis College of Art and Design (then known as Otis Parsons School of Design).

-Galo left the graffiti scene to pursue other career goals and interests only to return in the 1990s.
-He currently works as a full-time artist, art & language teacher and mentor for at-risk youth kids and juvenile delinquents.
-Some of the organizations Galo has worked for are: Art Share LA, Star Education and L.A.'s Best.
-Galo also directs, organizes and curates art-shows/exhibits throughout the LA area.
-As an artist, some of the cities or countries he has exhibited in are: Mexico, Japan, Taiwan and Taipei.
+Galo later stepped away from the graffiti scene to pursue other professional interests, returning during the 1990s.
+He has worked as a full-time artist, as well as an art and language teacher and mentor for at-risk youth and juvenile offenders.
+Organizations he has worked with include Art Share LA, Star Education, and L.A.’s BEST.
+He has also directed, organized, and curated art exhibitions throughout the Los Angeles area.
+As an exhibiting artist, his work has appeared in Mexico, Japan, and Taiwan.

-Galo is also a food blogger, especially in or for Koreatown in Los Angeles, California.
+In addition to his visual art practice, Galo has been active as a food blogger, particularly focusing on Koreatown in Los Angeles, California.

-He has been a panelist at the Museum of Contemporary Art (MOCA), Los Angeles County Museum of Art (LACMA), galleries and universities such as The Universidad Autonoma de Mexico (UAM) and CalArts.
+He has participated as a panelist at institutions including the Museum of Contemporary Art (MOCA), the Los Angeles County Museum of Art (LACMA), and universities such as the Universidad Autónoma Metropolitana (UAM).
+He has also participated in academic and public programs at the California Institute of the Arts (CalArts).